sharaa02/agentforce-a2a-cards/README.md

 - Salesforce AgentForce
 - Apex REST APIs
-- Salesforce Sites
+- Mulesoft
 - GitHub Pages

 ---

 ## 📬 Contact

-For questions or collaboration, reach out to [Your Name] at [your.email@example.com].
+For questions or collaboration, reach out to [Amit Sharan] at [your.email@example.com].